fusion-energy/paramak/README.md

 To install the Paramak you need to have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), [Cadquery 2](https://cadquery.readthedocs.io/en/latest/installation.html) and [Pip](https://anaconda.org/anaconda/pip).
-If you have these three dependancies already then you can install the Paramak using Pip:
+If you have these three dependencies already then you can install the Paramak using Pip:

 ```